 Founded by the Universities of Oxford and Paris in 1946, the Maison Française d'Oxford was created through a mutual desire to develop cooperation between researchers, lecturers and students from both institutions.
 The institution aims to promote French culture and to be an agent for academic cooperation.
 As a research/cultural centre funded by the French Ministry of Foreign Affairs, the Maison Française organises and hosts lectures, seminars and cultural and scientific events.
 Two current research projects of the Maison Française are the History of Science programme which brings together specialists of French and British research in the history of science, techniques and innovation, and the Classical Studies programme, a multi-disciplinary network linking the Maison Française, Oxford's Faculties of Classics and Philosophy, and other European research centres.

-France is the 8th largest source of students at Oxford outside of the UK and the 3rd largest in Europe.
-There are over 300 French students currently studying at Oxford, nearly two thirds of whom are postgraduates and nearly a third of whom are full-time undergraduates.
-40% of undergraduates are studying humanities subjects, whereas French postgraduates are mainly concentrated in the Social Sciences and Mathematical, Physical and Life Sciences divisions.
+France is the seventh largest source of students at Oxford outside of the UK and the third largest in Europe.
+There are over 320 French students currently studying at Oxford, around two-thirds of whom are postgraduates and nearly a third of whom are undergraduates.
+The largest cohorts of French undergraduates are in the Humanities and Mathematical, Physical and Life Sciences divisions.
+French taught postgraduates are mainly concentrated in the Social Sciences, whereas half of research postgraduates are in Mathematical, Physical and Life Sciences.

 Founded in 2003, Oxford University French Society (La Société Française de l’Université d’Oxford) is Oxford’s student-led cultural, political and social centre for promoting francophone culture.
 They offer a wide range of events, regularly offering film nights, guest speakers, debates, concerts, and drinks and conversation evenings to members and non-members of the society alike.
 Their primary aim is to act as a vibrant forum where like-minded students can meet outside of academic work.